byteface/sharpshooter/README.md

 python3 setup.py install
 ```

-There's also a test.tree file in the root you can just tweak and run through the CLI.
+There's several test.tree files in the /tests you can tweak and run through the CLI.

 It creates a tmp folder you can delete and rerun to experiment. i.e.